pricingcoach/booking-api-doc/source/index.html.md

 # Dynamic Pricing Operation
-New prices generated by dynamic pricing algorithm are sent to the otherside system.
+New prices generated by dynamic pricing algorithm are sent to the seller system.

 ##  Room type price update (Simulate for Londonist)
 It is the service that should be used to update the price of spesific residence and room type for the specified dates.
 There is no need to enter any parameters when calling this service.

+It is expected to be developed by the seller system.
+Expected data structure is exemplified.

 > Request: